Ferny Hills

 Residential development activity is lower than average in Ferny Hills according to AreaSearch's national comparison of local real estate markets

-The area has an estimated 3701 people per dwelling approval, indicating its quiet development environment.
-By 2041, Ferny Hills is expected to grow by 1134 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+This marks a considerable change from the current housing mix, which is predominantly houses (95%).
+The estimated population density in Ferny Hills is 3701 people per dwelling approval, reflecting its quiet development environment.
+According to AreaSearch's latest quarterly estimate, Ferny Hills' population is forecasted to grow by 1130 residents by 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development